 Understanding your customer and their needs is a critical component to your long-term success as a grower and your business.
 We’ve outlined seven tips below to help you start off on the right foot and lay the foundation to build trust with your buyers.

-Bonus: Download our printable tri-fold brochure that highlights the benefits of sourcing local and how to get started with shopping online with Rooted.
+Highlight the benefits of sourcing local and how to get started with shopping online with Rooted.
 Drop it off when you bring samples along with your business card and any other marketing materials!

 Start by selecting a few florists/designers/wholesale buyers in your area.
 Invest your time and energy into these relationships and really nurture them.
 Gathering feedback early and often from a small number of buyers will help inform what you decide to grow, how you harvest, your messaging, and how you approach future relationships.
 Often, your earliest adopters will be your biggest cheerleaders and will serve as a reference.
 Keep tending to these relationships as your farm grows and you service more customers.